 Our aim is to foster a sense of responsibility, a joy of learning and to create a community where learning is felt to be important and crucial to securing wellbeing and increased life chances.
 Academy staff work closely with link agencies to ensure maximum attendance and therefore the achievement for all pupils.
 Our academy’s Education Welfare Officer, Sarah Coe offers support to our pupils and their families and carers.
 Please read our full Attendance Policy and contact the academy if you would like any advice or support regarding your child’s attendance.
 We believe that strong links and effective communication with parents/carers is vital to ensure a child’s good attendance at the academy.

 A fixed term exclusion is a sanction used following serious incidents or when all other interventions have been exhausted.
 Careful consideration is given when discussing a potential fixed term exclusion and maintaining a positive climate for learning underpins these discussions.
 The restorative approach runs alongside any fixed term exclusions and the family will be included in this process.
 The decision to fixed term exclude rests with the headteacher in consultation with the senior leadership team.
-You can find out more about when an exclusion may be considered for a pupil in our Behaviour for Successful Learning Policy.
+You can find out more about when an exclusion may be considered for a pupil in our Statement of Behaviour Principles.

-If you have concerns regarding an exclusion from OA-SC, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel) at OA-SC.
+If you have concerns regarding an exclusion from OA-Sf, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel) at OA-Sf.
 Please also refer to our Complaints Policy.

 If you wish to gain further advice, you can also contact Suffolk County Council School Admissions.